banterability/clipd-rails/README.markdown

 RC4:

-* Security hash in bookmarket
+* Security hash in bookmarklet